MercersKitchen/Music-Player-github.io/Processing-Java Lessons/README.md

      - Formulaic Consistency using first-degree, mutliple term, polynomials
      - FOR: compare regular-FOR and FOR-each to compare methods for array structures
 - DIVs, Matrix Enrichment: separating population of grid-pattern with using the grid patterns
-     - Populate any sized rectangle matrix
+     - Populate any sized rectangle (or square) matrix using rect() as a guide

-Choosing DIVs to interact with is a matter of
-- Quadractics and Zeeros or roots
+     - Procedures declaring VOID or a return-type
-- Regression & calcualtors or computers (previous curriculum item in Math 20 Applied)

-      - Coding Structures & ERRORs
+     - Notice, choosing which array indices to use when drawing can use Quadractics (zeros or roots) or calculator-based regression

+Object Orientated Programming: starting with a Static Class in Processing-JAVA
+- Identifying a MAIN Program and using TABs to organize the procedures of Music Player
+- DIVs, a reivew of arrays, regular-FOR, and FOR-each (declaration & initialization)
+- DIVs, a review of procedural application of first-degree, multiple-term, polynomials for array population (i.e. foreshawdowing a constructor)
+- DIVs, application to regular-FOR

 ---
 Math to include in music buttons